 Step #4.
 Set Up Each Drawer

-Now for the fun part!
-Setting up each drawer.
-Rather than just return the clothes let’s streamline this area a bit more first.
+Rather than just return the clothes in folded piles let’s streamline this area a bit more first.
 The biggest issue with messy drawers is when things overlap causing chaos and mess.
 Separating each drawer into sections will help to keep things in their place where it belongs.

 Step #5.
 How to Fold

 Once you have your drawers sectioned off you can start putting the clothes inside.
-How you store your clothes is totally up to you.
-If you are not sure you can try out one option at a time until you see what you can most easily keep up with.
+How you fold your clothes is totally up to you.
+Some folding styles will better depending on the clothes.

 Rolled – This helps you to see each item in a single layer.
 Rolling is somewhat easy to do and keeps clothes free of wrinkles and creases.